 12 pm – Present to Climate Solutions Caucus (Room 10)

 1 pm – MU! recognized on the House Floor (House chamber)

-In 2016, five families traveled to Northeastern Pennsylvania to see first-hand some of the effects of fracking.
+August 2016 In 2016, five families traveled to Northeastern Pennsylvania to see first-hand some of the effects of fracking.
+Joanna Macy’s description of the three dimensions “The Great Turning” applied to this trip – resisting fossil fuels, building new systems, and changing of consciousness.
 Read more about their story here.